SpartnerNL/laravel-excel-docs/3.1/imports/chunk-reading.md

 ### Using it together with Batch Inserts

-The most ideal situation (time and memory consumption) you will find when combining batch inserts and chunk reading.
+The most ideal situation (regarding time and memory consumption) you will find when combining batch inserts and chunk reading.

 ```php
 namespace App\Imports;